-This Easy Pavlova Trifle Recipe is a holiday favourite around our home.
+This Easy Pavlova Trifle Recipe is a holiday favorite around our home.
 My wife has been making this delicious treat for almost 20 years now.
 It uses elements of a traditional Pavlova dessert, but it’s easier and quicker to make.
 I’m not sure of a Christmas without this easy dessert.

 Pavlova is a meringue desert topped with cream and fruit, named after the famous Russian prima ballerina Anna Pavlova.
-The dessert is believed to have been created in her honour during her tour of Australia and New Zealand in the 1920’s.
-It’s hotly debated if Pavlova is an Australian dessert or a New Zealand invention and is claimed by both countries.
+The dessert is believed to have been created in her honour during her tour of Australia and New Zealand in the 1920's.
+It's hotly debated if Pavlova is an Australian dessert or a New Zealand invention and is claimed by both countries.

 Pavlova is a baked Meringue topped with fresh fruit, usually strawberries, passionfruit, kiwi, mangoes and cream.
-I made a festive Pavlova Wreath topped with raspberries and blueberries which looked amazing, but this Pavlova trifle recipe will save you so much time.
+I made a festive Pavlova Wreath topped with raspberries and blueberries which looked amazing.
+Compared to a traditional Pavlova, trifle recipe will save you so much time.